 Independent variables

 The first set of independent variables are drawn from population ecology theory and measure an organisation’s capacity and niche operating environment.
 Size is a log transformation of a charity’s mean annual gross income.
 Age is the number of years a charity has been registered with the regulator (we are unable to tell when an organisation was founded).
 Type is a categorical measure of a charity’s regulatory form: “standard”, “society or institution”, and “trustees of a trust” are the three valid values for this variable.
+Charities are not required to take any form of incorporation; those that do may be established as a Charitable Trust (registered under the Charitable Trusts Act 1956 either as an unincorporated charitable trust or incorporated as a Charitable Trust Board about 60%), Incorporated Society (registered under the Incorporated Societies’ Act 1908 – about 31%), a Limited Liability Company (registered under the Companies Act 2013 or its precursors about 1%), or by a specific Act of Parliament (about ? %).
+[Diarmuid are you able to provide up to date percentages or do you want me to use those I have from about three years ago?]
+The incorporated bodies enjoy limited liability, with incorporated societies being required to have minimum membership before incorporation, while trustees of unincorporated trusts are personally liable for any debts or contracts that such bodies could enter into (Crawford et al., 2014).

 Empirical Model